tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-10-03-Hypertext.md

 </div>
 {% endhighlight %}

-This lets your procedural code reflect the structure of your document, and you can use ``for``-loops, ``if``s or anything else in it.
+This lets your procedural code reflect the structure of your document, while you can use ``for``-loops, ``if` statements, or call functions right inside it.

-It should be noted that ``hypertext`` is a [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) within Python, which puts wrist-handiness before implementation purity.
+It should be noted that ``hypertext`` is a **[DSL](http://en.wikipedia.org/wiki/Domain-specific_language) within Python**, which puts wrist-handiness before implementation purity.
 Therefore it cuts itself some slack when it comes to **magic**.
 For instance, ``div`` is a class, but ``div.content`` actually translates to ``div().content`` through the use of metaclasses; the same goes for ``with div:`` that translates ``with div():``.
 For convenience, ``div.foo.bar()`` is identical to